tprebiba/accelerators-teaching/01_AUTH-2024_Accelerator_Physics/README.md

 - Part III: Single particle dynamics in periodic systems (ring)
     - Transverse dynamics in a ring
-        - Exercise 11: phase space of a ring
+        - Exercise 11: phase space in a stable ring
-        - Exercise 12: optics, trace and single particle emittance of the previous case
+        - Exercise 12: optics, trace and single particle emittance of the ring
-        - Exercise 13: stability of the one-turn-map
+        - Exercise 13: stability of the ring
         - Exercise 14: transport of Twiss functions

+- Part IV: Tracking multiple particles
+    - Transverse dynamics of a beam
+        - Exercise 15: evolution of beam along a ring
+        - Exercise 16: beam with an offset
+    - Beam emittance
+        - Exercise 17: preservation of the beam emittance
+        - Exercise 18: emittance and phase space area

+- Part V: Tracking in the CERN Proton Synchrotron Booster (PSB) with Xsuite